amcginlay/eks-demos/doc/15-aws-load-balanacer-controller/README.md

   --rule="/*=${EKS_APP}:80"
 ```

-Grab the load balancer DNS name and put the following `curl` command in a loop until the AWS resource is resolved (2-3 mins).
+Grab the ALB DNS name and put the following `curl` command in a loop until the AWS resource is resolved (2-3 mins).
 If you receive any errors, just wait a little longer.
 ```bash
 alb_dnsname=$(kubectl -n ${EKS_NS_BLUE} get ingress ${EKS_APP} -o jsonpath='{.status.loadBalancer.ingress[0].hostname}')